cosmos/relayer/docs/testing.md

 ### Step 4: Get your badge on the README

-The [README](../README.md) contains a compatabilty matrix that is populated with status badges from Github Actions that shows the current status of different implementations.
+The [README](../README.md) contains a compatibility matrix that is populated with status badges from Github Actions that shows the current status of different implementations.
 If you would like to add yours to this list (and if you have gotten this far, YOU SHOULD!!) do the following: